open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/deployment/ingestion/external/index.md

 # Ingestion Framework External Deployment

-Any tool capable of running Python code can be used to configure the metadata extraction from your sources.
+Any tool capable of running Python code can be used to configure the metadata extraction from your sources({% partial file="/v1.4/connectors/python-requirements.md" /%}).

 ## 1. How does the Ingestion Framework work?